wenzowski/vim-config/README.md

 * [terryma/vim-multiple-cursors](https://github.com/terryma/vim-multiple-cursors) gives you multiple cursor support, similar to Sublime Text.
 	* While in normal mode, press `<C-n>` to add a second cursor on the next occurance of the word or symbol under your cursor.
 	* Use `<C-v>` to make a vertical selection, then press `<C-n>` to convert the selection into multiple cursors.
+* [editorconfig/editorconfig-vim](https://github.com/editorconfig/editorconfig-vim) teaches vim how to follow the rules defined in `.editorconfig` files in your project, so that you can unify project preferences across multiple editors.
+See the [editorconfig homepage](http://editorconfig.org/) for more information.

 ## Window Management
 * [ZoomWin](http://www.vim.org/scripts/script.php?script_id=508) lets you close all other windows with `<C-w>o`.
 You can restore all the closed windows with the same command.
 Useful with `:tabo` to close everything but what you're working on.